SeiwonPark/react-contribution-calendar/README.md

       },
     ]
     ```
 - `theme`: Optional.
 A string that represents a predefined theme name, or an object with custom theme colors.
+Defaults to `grass`.

 <br />